Therapy is a journey of self-discovery.

 - perfectionism & people-pleasing

-- a harsh inner critic
+- a harsh inner critic or imposter syndrome

 - low self-esteem